sailing-yacht-research-foundation/developer-documentation/docs/syrf-devdocs/docs/guides/datamodel/types.md

 ### Attributes
 - `id`, **REQUIRED**, an identifier provided by you the developer that is unique within a `VesselParticipantGroup`.
 (A `VesselParticipantGroup`can't have two participants with the same id.)
 - `lengthInMeters`,  **REQUIRED**, the length in meters.
-- `globalId` an optional identifier provided by the developer if they wish to track a boat between multiple events.
+- `globalId` an optional identifier provided by the developer if they wish to track a vessel between multiple events.
 - `publicName`, **REQUIRED**, a public name to be used on a map view of the race that identifies the vessel.
-This could be the boat name or a team name.
+This could be the vessel name or a team name.
 - `orcJsonPolars`, an optional developer provided JSON object provided for PCS ranking within a `VesselParticipantGroup`.
+- `totValue`, a supplied ToT value to use in ToT.
+- `todValue`, a supplied ToD value to use in ToD.

 ## `VesselParticipants`
 Associates an array of human participants to a vessel for a specific `CompetitionUnit`.